OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### Integrator

-A legal person (an individual developer or an organization) that deploys services to the end-users based on Product(s) from third-party Vendors.
+A legal person (an individual developer or an organization) that deploys technology-powered services to the end-users based on Product(s) from third-party Vendors.

 ### Product